-Western Specialty Contractors is proud to announce that in 2016 it achieved its lowest OSHA Total Recordable Rate in the company’s more than 100-year history v3vcejk.
+Western Specialty Contractors is proud to announce that in 2016 it achieved its lowest OSHA Total Recordable Rate in the company’s more than 100-year history.
 Western finished the year with a rating of 1.95; surpassing its previous best rating of 2.73 in 2014.

 “As a point of reference, the industry average for our work classification is 3.8.
-We are almost two full points better than our competitors,” said Western Safety Director Eric Olson look these up.
+We are almost two full points better than our competitors,” said Western Safety Director Eric Olson.
 “We also completed the month of December with zero OSHA Recordable Injuries.”

 Western’s 1.95 rating is a lofty achievement in safety considering that its line of work often requires employees to work hundreds of feet in the air on suspended scaffolds, underground in crumbling parking garages and perched atop precarious roofs, structures and monuments.
 Not to mention working daily with hand and power tools, lifting and carrying heavy materials, working in confined spaces and encountering a variety of environmental exposures.

 An industry leader in workplace safety, Western has evolved its safety programs over the decades from the basic compliance initiatives to advanced programs that address ergonomic and soft tissue injuries.
 Western has also initiated a climate for safety that empowers employees to proactively take steps to evaluate their own job site activities and correct procedures to prevent accidents.

 Olson also attributes Western’s outstanding OSHA safety rating to the implementation of several new safety policies and measures, including:

 - Implementation of an “outside medical direction” which allows individuals to diagnose occupational injuries over the phone or via Skype or FaceTime.